halbgut/meteor-altboiler/README.md

 * Your action-HTML loads (`altboiler.configuration.action`)
 * Your script loads (`altboiler.configuration.js`)
 * The loader-script ([`assets/loader`](https://github.com/Kriegslustig/meteor-altboiler/blob/master/assets/loader.js)) gets loaded
-* All the `altboiler.configuration.onLoad` get installed
+* All the `altboiler.configuration.onLoad`-hooks get installed
-* The return value of `altboiler.configuration.action` gets loaded
 * The app-script is loaded over the raw connect-handler
 * `onLoad` hook triggers
+* All the temporary HTML gets removed

+## API

 ### altboiler.config(config) - *common*

 **config** - `Object`: An object holding configuration options.
 They will be merged with the current configuration.
 When properties already exist, the new one will be used.
 [Check the **configuration-section** for more info](#configuration)

-This configures altboiler.
+This configures altboiler. **Certain options must be set on the client, but most can be set on both sides**.
 The configuration is saved in `altboiler.configuration`.

-##### When to call altboiler.config
+#### When to call altboiler.config

 Inside the action you might render a template and bind some data-context.
 To make the server's first response as quick as possible, you'll want to decrease the times a loading template is rendered.
 If your data is static, that's easy to do.
 You can just put the call to `altboiler.config` inside a `Meteor.startup` call and pass the rendered template instead of passing the render function.
 That way the template is only rendered once.
 If you are displaying data that could change, you'll need to put the call to `altboiler.config` outside of the `Meteor.startup` call.
 This makes things slower dough.
 Now every time a client requests your site, the template is rendered server-side.
 What you could do is use a [`cursor.observe`](https://docs.meteor.com/#/full/observe) and then call `altboiler.config` every time something changes.
 That'll make responses just as fast as they were before.